stlink-org/stlink/README.md

 ## Introduction

-STLink is an open source toolset to program and debug STM32 devices and boards manufactured by STMicroelectronics.
+stlink is an open source toolset to program and debug STM32 devices and boards manufactured by STMicroelectronics.
 It supports several so called STLINK programmer boards (and clones thereof) which use a microcontroller chip to translate commands from USB to JTAG/SWD.
 There are four generations available on the market which are _all_ supported by this toolset:

 - **STLINK/V1** _[obsolete as of 21-11-2019, continued support by this toolset] \*)_
   - transport layer: SCSI passthru commands over USB
+  - stand-alone programmer
-  - stand-alone programmer and present on STM32VL Discovery boards
+  - on-board on STM32VL Discovery boards
 - **STLINK/V2**
   - transport layer: raw USB commands
+  - stand-alone programmer
-  - stand-alone programmer and present on STM32L Discovery and Nucleo boards
+  - on-board on STM32L Discovery and STM32 Nucleo boards
 - **STLINK/V2-1**
   - transport layer: raw USB commands
-  - present on some STM32 Nucleo boards
+  - on-board on some STM32 Nucleo boards
-- **STLINK/V3**
+- **STLINK-V3**
   - transport layer: raw USB commands
-  - stand-alone programmer
+  - stand-alone programmer (STLINK-V3SET, STLINK-V3MINI, STLINK-V3MODS)
+  - on-board on some STM32 Nucleo boards

 _\*)_ **Note: Support for the STLINK/V1 on macOS is limited to 10.14 - 10.15.
 Due to the deprecation and removal of macOS Kernel Extensions (KEXT) there will be no support for this programmer on macOS 11 or any later version.**